Matveibos/rails_answers_and_guides/sublime_tutorial.md

 5. How you can set 2 spcases instead tab in Ruby?

           1. open a rb file
-          2. go to Preferences -> Settings -> Syntax Specific
+          2. Sublime Text -> Preferences -> Settings -> Syntax Specific
           3. This should open a settings window named Ruby.sublime_settings Save these settings: